jreyesr/zerosmq/README.md

 The master spends almost all its time (except when it's attending a request from a node) scanning the control socket for requests and all its open SUB sockets (which correspond to PUB sockets on publisher nodes) for incoming messages.
 When a message appears on any SUB socket (which corresponds to a certain topic), the message is copied to the matching PUB socket (which corresponds to SUB sockets on subscriber nodes), if such socket exists.

 In effect, the master acts as a "post exchange".
 All messages arrive at the master and are forwarded from there.
 Queues are handled by ZeroMQ.

+The topic graphing code is handled by Graphviz.
+Graphviz takes files in DOT code (a certain specialized graph-drawing language that describes all nodes, edges and connections between nodes).
+The DOT source code is generated on-the-fly by the master and sent to the client that requested it (yes, it's horribly hacky, but it appears to work).
+The client receives the source code and passes it to the `graphviz` library, which accepts raw DOT source code and generates an image from it.

+## Example
+There is some example code in the `examples/` directory.
+The code implements two publisher nodes and two subscriber nodes.
+The two publisher nodes (`pub1.py` and `pub2.py`) simulate two redundant sensors which measure the same value.
+Since no actual sensors are present, the values are randomized.
+Both nodes publish data on topic SENSOR_DATA.
+The first subscriber node (`sub1.py`) processes the value (it multiplies it by two) and published the "processed data" on topic PROCESSED_DATA.
+The second subscriber node (`sub2.py`) reads the processed data.
+If the processed data has a value over 3 (maybe an overrange condition?) it sends back a signal on the topic COMMANDS, which orders nodes to stop data collection.
+Nodes `pub1.py` and `sub1.py` listen to this order.
+Node `pub2.py` doesn't listen to it, so it continues generating data after the first publisher has stopped.

+When you run `./run.sh` on the `examples/` directory, you will see all nodes subscribing and registering for publication.
+After that, you will see nodes `pub1.py` and `pub2.py` printing their "sensor data" and sending it to the same topic (SENSOR_DATA). `sub1.py` will print its received data. `sub2.py` will print all received data and, if neccesary, send the stop signal.
+When the stop signal is sent, `pub1.py` (identified as Sensor A) and `sub1.py` will stop operations. `pub2.py` (identified as Sensor B) will continue generating data, but `sub1.py` will no longer process it.

+At any moment, you can call `python ../drawmap.py` from the `examples/` folder to create the topic map.
+Both the source code and the image are included.